mstade/address/README.md

 # am-address

-Address is the API library for the Agile Markets [Resource Oriented Architecture](http://en.wikipedia.org/wiki/Resource-oriented_architecture).
+Address is the API library for [Resource Oriented Architecture](http://en.wikipedia.org/wiki/Resource-oriented_architecture).

 It provides

-* an api for configuring and invoking requests for resources
+* an api for configuring and invoking requests for resources,
-* utilities for creating appropriate responses from resources
+* utilities for creating appropriate responses from resources,
-* utilities for displaying resources in the DOM
+* utilities for displaying resources in the DOM.

-For more information and tutorials about how to define and expose resources in the Agile Markets platform please see the [Hello World tutorial](https://stash.dts.fm.rbsgrp.net/projects/ZAP/repos/hello-world-new/browse).

-## API versions

-This document is for v1.x of the api which is currently only in the dev environment.

-v1.x is fully backwards compatible with v0.x
-For v0.x documentation please see [here](v0/README.md)

 ## Usage